CEO Reputation Management: Essential Strategies

 In this guide, we're diving deep into the nitty-gritty of why keeping a CEO's reputation spotless matters, laying out the top strategies to keep your online image polished, and sharing some solid tips on how to bounce back if things get a little rocky.

-In today's world, anyone with internet access can have their say about your business and its leaders.
+Anyone with internet access can have their say about your business and its leaders.
 This spotlight on CEOs means your personal brand is pretty much one and the same with your company's brand.

 Indeed, a whopping 86% of Americans now say that it's more critical than ever for companies to be open and clear.